mopugh/typora/ml_notes/GrokkingDeepLearning.md

 * Oversimplified: counting-based methods
 * Number of parameters is based on the data (instead of predefined).

-## Chapter 3: Introduction to neural prediction
+## Chapter 3: Introduction to neural prediction - forward propagation

 ### Step 1: Predict